ifallious/SkyblockRat/README.md

 #### if your silly add my friend Bogdi#7137 on discord. i got termed
 ## SCROLL THROUGH THE ENTIRE GITHUB REPO IF U WANT TO KNOW HOW TO COMPILE.
 # OBFUSCATE IT U STUPID DUMBY https://github.com/skidfuscatordev/skidfuscator-java-obfuscator/
 ## To use this obfuscator.
 Download it, open command prompt.
-Type "java -jar [drag skidfus into cmd] obfuscate [drag in rat]" then press enter. optional: if you put in your own code put a space at the end and type "-fuckit"
+Type "java -jar [drag skidfus into cmd] obfuscate [drag in rat]" then press enter.
 ## OBFUSCATION TUTORIAL: https://youtu.be/QziVWrTdpbQ
 ## This is purely for educational purposes
 #### The rat steals Minecraft session id, Discord token, IP and certain files on the victims computer including essentials, feather and lunar accounts